Travelling with a medical condition or chronic disease requires planning! Follow this travel checklist to enjoy your trip or vacation.

-People who are ill or disabled travel for the same reasons that perfectly healthy people do – for work, for a much needed vacation, to see family and friends, or to assuage a curiosity about a place.
-In fact, they probably need a break from their routines even more than healthy people.
-So unless you are seriously bedridden, don’t rule out a brief change of scenery that might do you some good.
-Life doesn’t stop just because we are in less than perfect condition.
-Here are some things for you to do and consider before busting out your passport…
+People who are ill or disabled travel for the same reasons that others do – for work, for a much-needed vacation, to see family and friends, or to assuage a curiosity about a place.
+In fact, they probably need a break from their routines too.
+Life doesn’t stop just because we are in less than perfect conditions.
+Here is a travel checklist with things for you to do and consider before taking your vacation.

-Even long or chronic illnesses have lulls, such as weeks in between therapies and treatments.
-Speak to your doctor about going away.
-If he is encouraging, start cracking – no good doctor deliberately risks a patient’s well-being.
-He can help by prescribing medication to last the length of your intended trip.
+Even prolonged or chronic illnesses such as diabetes have lulls, such as weeks in between therapies and treatments.
+Speak to your doctor about travelling options.
+Your doctor can help by prescribing medication to last the length of your intended trip.
 Get him to prepare a copy of your case history with the medications you might need, listing their generic rather than brand names, as medicine brands differ from country to country.
-Bring copies of your X-rays in case you need to go to a foreign hospital.
-I recently broke a toe on my already broken leg, but I had a conference to attend.
-My doctor showed me how to do a buddy bandage and waved me bon voyage.
+Bring copies of your X-rays or other documents in case you need to go to a foreign hospital.
+Your doctor might also be able to give you some advice and tips.
+For instance, they can teach you how to do a buddy bandage if you’re travelling with a broken toe.

 Related: Gorgeous Destinations in 10,000 Steps

 Related: How to Stay Safe and Healthy on Holiday

 Related: Building a Supportive Network of Family and Friends

 Related: Health advisory for travelling during school holidays

 Related: Easy Travel Preparations

-Insurance makes sense even if you are fit and healthy.
+Travel insurance is essential for everybody.
 You’ll certainly need it to cover a sudden onset of illness, unexpected visits to a local doctor or hospital or, if necessary, urgent transport home.
-Even if nothing dire happens, that peace of mind is indispensable for a good holiday.This article is first published in Caring Magazine, Mar/Apr 2016
+Even if nothing dire happens, that peace of mind is indispensable for a good holiday.

 Read these next: